Why CBT and Evidenced based practice?

 Do you accept insurance?
 How does insurance work?

-Insurance is not accepted at this time; monthly statements are given for out of network coverage.
+Insurance is not accepted at this time; weekly or monthly statements are given to our clients for them to submit for out of network reimbursement coverage.

 Is therapy confidential?